agardnerIT/opamp-server-py/README.md

 # OpAMP Server Python

-This in an [OpenTelemetry OpAMP](https://opentelemetry.io/docs/specs/opamp/) server and UI written in Python.
+This is an [OpenTelemetry OpAMP](https://opentelemetry.io/docs/specs/opamp/) server and UI written in Python.

 The server and UI are seperate components.
 The server listens on the standard OpAMP port of `:4320` The UI is written in Streamlit and is available on `:8501`